bobrik/marathoner/README.md

 You would probably want to run 3-5 updaters (one per marathon server) and listeners on each node for high availability.

+You can also run optional logger to log every state change that happens.

 ## Features

 * Nearly zero configuration, everything needed is in marathon.